Solid Waste Management

 Waste collection is provided twice each week and recycling every other week.
 Customers can schedule two bulky waste pickups each calendar year and have access to 13 Neighborhood Trash and Recycling Centers and two Home Chemical Collection Centers.

-We own and operate three landfills and three Regional Transfer Stations for waste disposal.
-The Department also own the Resources Recovery Facility where waste is converted into energy that is used to power the plant and exported to the power grid.
+Solid Waste Management owns and operates three landfills and three Regional Transfer Stations for waste disposal and owns the Resources Recovery Facility where waste is converted into energy that is used to power the plant and exported to the power grid.

 Other responsibilities under Chapter 15 of the Miami-Dade County Code include issuing warnings and citations for waste-related code violations.

-We also provide countywide mosquito prevention and control services.
+Solid Waste Management also provides countywide mosquito prevention and control services.